AeroDump/contracts/README.md

 **Cross-Chain Flexibility:**
 - With Chainlink CCIP, users or project owners can distribute tokens across various networks like `Ethereum, Solana, Avalanche`, and others.
 The tokens are `bridged seamlessly` to the chosen network during the distribution process.

-**CSV File Management:**
-- The user uploads a CSV file containing recipient information (address, token amount, and network).
-This data is used by the automation to ensure accurate and efficient distribution across networks.

 **LayerZero Vault for Secure Holding:**
 - The vault securely holds the tokens until the automation system triggers distribution.
 Tokens are only released when the conditions are met, ensuring safety and transparency.